seqan/seqan/manual/source/Tutorial/Basics.rst

 Depending on the size of objects and the pattern they are allocated during the program execution, certain memory allocation strategies have advantages compared to others.
 SeqAn supports a variety of memory allocation strategies.

-The two functions :dox:`Allocator#allocate allocate` and :dox:`Allocator#deallocate deallocate` are used in SeqAn to allocate and deallocate dynamic memory.
+The two functions :dox:`Allocator#allocate` and :dox:`Allocator#deallocate` are used in SeqAn to allocate and deallocate dynamic memory.
 Both functions take an allocator as an argument.
 An :dox:`Allocator` is an object that is responsible for allocated memory.
-The default implementations of :dox:`Allocator#allocate allocate` and :dox:`Allocator#deallocate deallocate` completely ignore the allocator but simply call the basic operators ``new`` and ``delete``.
+The default implementations of :dox:`Allocator#allocate` and :dox:`Allocator#deallocate` completely ignore the allocator but simply call the basic operators ``new`` and ``delete``.
 Although in principle every kind of object can be used as allocator, typically the object that stores the pointer to the allocated memory is used as allocator.
 For example, if memory is allocated for an :dox:`AllocString Alloc String`, this string itself acts as allocator.
 A memory block should be deallocated using the same allocator object as it was allocated for.
-The following allocators are available in SeqAn and support the :dox:`Allocator#clear clear` function.
+The following allocators are available in SeqAn and support the :dox:`Allocator#clear` function.
 This function deallocates at once all memory blocks that were previously allocated.